ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 - No obfuscating abstraction layers
 - Reliable execution
 - Low system resource usage
+- It provides customizable graphs and a simple configuration process

 __Cons__

-- First invocation of [MRTG] always produces errors (the handling of data files and data backup files is not clean)
+  not clean)
 - No back links in the web interface to the index page
 - Mixing of HTML and configuration inside the configuration
 - Difficult to configure new graphs from scratch